Enable the Creatives, Reap the Benefits – Coralie Winn

 I’d like to advocate for more recognition of the role creative people can and should play in city-making day-to-day, and especially in a crisis.
 Commissioning an artist to create a design for a sculpture or mural is a narrow view of what involving artists in the creation of the city could be.
 Sure, it’s something, but let’s involve creatives across all manner of processes.
 Let’s value the ways in which they think and let’s apply that to some of our thornier, bigger challenges like transport, housing or water quality.

 This sort of change in attitude takes time, but it also requires leadership from some big players to model how it could be done.
 I think the impact of the creative flourish that happened in the post-quake years in Christchurch has shown how transformative that can be.
 The creative response to the disaster was rich, honest and an authentic expression of identity at that time.
 This response has lessons for cities everywhere.

 Coralie is one of three Gap Filler co-founders and currently our Development Lead.
-She is also a mum of two little ones and has her own ceramics business where she makes and teaches pottery.
+She is also a mum of two little ones and has her own ceramics business making and teaching pottery.